 Play For Nature’s actions are divided in three different thematics: Biodiv’Monde, Biodiv’Educ, and Biodiv’Sport.

-This can take the form of a financial support but also a technical and operational assistance in the organization of sporting events around the world.
+Play for Nature has developed expertise in supporting programs that use sport as a lever for raising awareness and protecting biodiversity.
+This can take the form of financial support, but also of technical and operational assistance in the organization of sporting events around the world.

 Zoom on Biodiv’Sport